 Repeat the process outside in natural high intensity sunlight and the results will be compounded even more!

-I have included my test results as well as a blank data sheet for you to use for your own experimentation.
-To calculate the efficiency increase with respect to area, we will adjust voltage for input variance if necessary, calculate voltage per square inch and simplify which will give us a qualitative result which we'll call our efficacy coefficient
+To calculate the efficiency increase with respect to area, we will adjust voltage for input variance if necessary, calculate voltage per square inch and simplify which will give us a qualitative result which we’ll call our efficacy coefficient

 My tests show an improvement of 670%, over six times the energy from the same space!